 Guardiola vs Mourinho, blue vs red, City vs United, there was no doubt that this was the game everyone had their eyes on this weekend.
 Last season the Manchester derby was billed as the game between the two likeliest for the title, but this year, the gulf in class between the two sides could not have been starker.

-In truth, even with this goal they never looked likely to score a second and following a staggering 44 pass move, Ilkay Gündoğan put the game to bed with a third.
+In truth, even with Martial's goal they never looked likely to score a second and following a staggering 44 pass move, Ilkay Gündoğan put the game to bed with a third.

 Will Slavisa Jokanovic Be The First Managerial Casualty?